 The company beckons players to “become a legendary Spartan hero in Assassin’s Creed Odyssey, an inspiring adventure where you must forge your destiny and define your own path in a world on the brink of tearing itself apart.”

 “The new edition of Oregon Trail has referred to scholars of Native America,” Denning tells Smithsonian.
 Here are some other games that may justifiably find their way onto a college syllabus.
-Perhaps a young person you know could find that history is far from a rote recitation of dates and facts — it is actually quite fascinating — especially when it comes to the world of ancient Greece.
+Perhaps a young person you know could find that history is far from a rote recitation of dates and facts and indeed quite fascinating, especially when it comes to the world of ancient Greece.

 This strategy-based video game has 155,000 five-star reviews out of a total of 220,000.
-It is a real-time mobile/tablet game, using beautifully-rendered animation, which lets you build your own ancient Greek city.
+It is a real-time mobile and tablet game, using beautifully-rendered animation, which allows you build your own ancient Greek city.

 Zeus: Master of Olympus, Impressions Games’ City-Building

 When it comes to a city-building game series, this is one of the best which features ancient Greece.
 You, as the player, are thrown into the ancient land during a time of great intrigue and adventure, where Greek gods, mythology, and legends all played a crucial role in society.

 The game has several options for players, including a story mode, missions mode, and a sandbox mode.
 This is the fifth stand-alone game in the series by Impressions Games’ City Building.

 Most modern theatergoers know the extremely popular recent movie 300.
 Similarly, in the 300: March To Glory game, the player is Leonidas, the ruler of Sparta, before the time of the famous battle of Thermopylae.

 Inspired by the movie and comic book which were very popular at the time of its creation, the game was developed by Collision Studios and published by Warner Bros.
 Games.
 300: March to Glory gives the player the chance to rewrite history—and who wouldn’t want to be able to do that?